JASNA conducts an annual student Essay Contest to encourage the study and appreciation of Jane Austen's works in new generations of readers.

 Resolved: That Jane Austen’s novels are still relevant and speak to us after 200 years .

-In the first part of the essay you should attack this claim; in the second part defend it.
-You will be expected to back up each position with quotations and examples from Austen’s works.
-High school students must cite at least one novel; undergraduate and graduate students will be expected to cite at least two.
-Citing Austen’s unfinished works is also permitted.
+In the first part of the essay, students were instructed to attack this claim; in the second part defend it, backing up each position with quotations and examples from Austen’s works.
+High school students had to cite at least one novel; undergraduate and graduate students were expected to cite at least two.
+Citing Austen’s unfinished works was also permitted.

 JASNA awards scholarships to winners in each of the three divisions: